Previewed 9 April 2010, Opened 15 April 2010, Closed 22 May 2010 at the Royal Court Theatre

 In an oak-panelled room in Oxford, ten young bloods with cut-glass vowels and deep pockets are meeting, intent on restoring their right to rule.
 Members of an elite student dining society, the boys are bunkering down for a wild night of debauchery, decadence and bloody good wine.
 But this isn't the last huzzah: they're planning a takeover - Welcome to the Riot Club.

 Please Note: Age guidance 14 plus.

-"Laura Wade deftly catches the unmistakable sound of braying hoorays; the sneering, the swearing, the snobbery and the vocabulary...
+"Laura Wade has created ten members of the Riot Club, a not even thinly disguised Bullingdon, the infamous, all-male, exclusive and elitist Oxford University dining club to which David Cameron, George Osborne and Boris Johnson belonged...
+Wade deftly catches the unmistakable sound of braying hoorays; the sneering, the swearing, the snobbery and the vocabulary...
 Better still, she captures their gobsmacking sense of entitlement and tribalism.
 'We're not people,' says superlatively arrogant, prole-hating Alastair condemning the landlord for the unforgivable sin of putting cheese in the fridge...
-The trouble is, while doubtless authentic (Wade did masses of research), neither the characters nor the plot are quite believable.
+The trouble is, while doubtless authentic, neither the characters nor the plot are quite believable.
 Wouldn't at least one of these chaps have been a tiny bit moral, or a tad sophisticated; vaguely civilised and possibly clever?
 In Lyndsey Turner's well acted production, this lot are all as nauseating as each other: stupid, unthinking, just more or less hogwhimperingly drunk.
 Revoltingly amusing, but a cartoon rather than a satire with real bite, which goes nowhere new."
 The Mail on Sunday